Explore the Dorset Coast – The Jurassic Coast

 Brilliant white chalk has been eroded into steep cliffs and the famous collection of sea stacks known as ‘Old Harry Rocks’.
 There used to be an Old Harrys wife but this has sadly been eroded away.

 You can walk along the vast majority of the Jurassic Dorset coast, as the South West Coast Path ranks as the longest in England.
 Most individuals can relish the clifftop walks, but please remember not to approach the edge.
 These coastal walks provide excellent opportunities for bird watching, spotting dolphins, indulging in painting, and savoring the awe-inspiring beauty of the Jurassic coast.
 Be mindful that the paths may become slippery after rainfall, increasing the risk of landslides.
 To stay safe, stick to the marked tracks and keep dogs on leashes.

 You can explore the Jurassic coast by bus if you hop on the X53, you can walk sections and then go back on the bus, a perfect day out.

 Dorset Coast on TV.

-The Big Blue aired on the BBC in 2015 was hosted by River Cottage favourite Hugh Fearnly Whittingstall, who anchored the show from the top of Durdle Door in Dorset.
+In 2015, “The Big Blue,” hosted by River Cottage favorite Hugh Fearnly Whittingstall, aired on the BBC.
+The show was anchored from the top of Durdle Door in Dorset.

-ITV1’s Harbour Lives was partly filmed in Dorset.
-Looking at life by the sea, Ben Fogle explored the Jurassic coast, talking to those live and work by the sea.
+ITV1’s “Harbour Lives” was partially filmed in Dorset, exploring life by the sea.
+Ben Fogle ventured along the Jurassic coast, engaging with those who live and work by the sea.